Ectroverse/EctroverseDjango/README.md

 the user name and db name are set in the db: -> environment: in the docker-compose.yml

-to run the java tick process:
+## To run the java tick process:
 1. `docker exec -it ectroversedjango_python_1 /bin/bash`
 2. `cd java`
-3. `javac Main.java` - if wasnt allready compiled into bytecode
+3. `javac ProcessTick.java` - if wasnt allready compiled into bytecode
 4. `java -cp postgresql-42.2.19.jar:.
-Main >> log.txt &`
+ProcessTick >> log.txt &`

 to kill it:
 1. `jobs -l` - get the list of currently running jobs